 There are several variations of how you can format your address.
 Here are a few to help you get started.

-What other information should you include in the header?
+What other information to include in your resume header

 Along with your address, there are a few other pieces of information you should include in your resume header.